The Stanley Parable: In popular culture

 In May 2014, an announcer pack featuring the voice of the Narrator was released for the multiplayer online battle arena game Dota 2.

-The Narrator appears as an optional announcer for Johann Sebastian Joust in the 2014 game compilation Sportsfriends.
+During the same month, The Narrator appears as an optional announcer for Johann Sebastian Joust in the game compilation Sportsfriends.

 The Stanley Parable appeared during episode 7 of the third season of House of Cards—with other games such as Monument Valley appearing throughout the season—where President Frank Underwood is being shown the game by a novelist and video game reviewer who is writing his biography, where the puzzling nature of the game's ability to contradict narrative elements was used as a metaphor for the current politics in the show's fiction.

 Severance, an Apple TV+ series, took inspiration from The Stanley Parable.